Sandy Bay, Tasmania

-Sandy Bay is a suburb of Hobart, Tasmania, Australia, situated immediately south of the city's central business district and adjoining Battery Point.
-Bordered to the east by the River Derwent, Sandy Bay is known for its waterfront location and popular beaches, including Nutgrove Beach, Long Beach, and Lords Beach.
-In 2021, the population of Sandy Bay was 12,315.
+Sandy Bay is a suburb of the city of Hobart, Tasmania, Australia, located immediately south of the Hobart central business district, and adjoining the suburb of Battery Point.
+Sandy Bay is bounded on the east by the River Derwent, and has several beaches along the shore, the main beaches with public access are Short Beach, Nutgrove Beach, Long Beach and Lords Beach.